Ravbug/QReaper/README.md

 To get this information simply tag the bot in any channel that it has post-messages access to.

 ## Invite to your server
-To invite the bot to your server, visit the bot's page here: [https://qreaper.glitch.me](https://qreaper.glitch.me)
+I have stopped hosting this discord bot.
+Follow the steps below to self-host.

 ## Self-hosting
 If you would like to host this bot yourself instead of using my hosted version, follow these instructions.